Levy-Naibei/Levy-Naibei/README.md

  <br/>
  <br/>

-- 🔭 I’m currently a contributor on `Non Profit Org web app`
+- 🔭 I’m currently a contributor on `Real Estate App`
 - 🌱 Also currently am doing Freecode-camp full-stack course
 - 💬 Ask me about anything, except cooking  :sweat_smile:
 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: